talex0909/TaskDashboard/README.md

 exit
 ```

-Now you should be ready to use your Laravel application!
+Now you should be ready to use your Laravel application!!